blackbaud-services/supporticon/source/api/leaderboard/readme.md

 ## `deserializeLeaderboard`

-A default deserializer for deserializing supporter leaderboard pages
+A default deserializer for deserializing fundraising leaderboard pages

 **Params**

-- `data` {Object} a single supporter page to deserialize
+- `data` {Object} a single fundraising page to deserialize

 **Returns**

-The deserialized supporter page
+The deserialized fundraising page

 **Example**